FunctionOfX/FunctionOfX.github.io/content/aboutme.md

 ### Life Story
 I was born in Heilongjiang, China, and lived there until 2009.
 After that I lived in Poole, UK until I went to London for univeristy in 2013.
 ### Other Interests
-I used to watch a ton of anime, so I can speak and understand so basic Japanese.
-But as the current seasons are getting very generic, I am more into reading, watching movies and cooking (especially baking).
+I used to watch a ton of anime, so I can speak and understand some basic Japanese.
+I am more into things like reading, watching movies and cooking (especially baking).